timcallow/Zeitman_autofill/README.md

 # Zeitman_autofill
 Filling out Zeitman is boring.
 This script might make some of the pain go away.

-# Requirements
+# Installation
-The `selenium` package and Chrome webdriver must be installed to use this script.
+The required packages can be installed with `pip install -r requirements.txt`.

+The script has been tested with Python 3.9.

 # Usage
 Script autofills working hours based on some average start and end times plus some user-defined random noise.